erelsgl/badkan/README.md

     apt install git git-gui python3 python3-pip python3-dev
     pip3 install websockets

-Badkan executes the homework assignments in an isolated environment.
+Badkan executes the submitted exercises in an isolated environment.
 This is handled by *docker* Let's install docker then.
 On Ubuntu, do:

     apt update